-When the devastating earthquakes of 2010 and 2011 tore into Canterbury, a huge amount of the vital civic infrastructure was lost or stretched well beyond capacity.
-One of the priorities in the huge rebuild of the city was one of the most ambitious developments anywhere in the world, in the context of a region with extreme seismic conditions.
+When the devastating earthquakes of 2010 and 2011 tore into Canterbury, New Zealand, a huge amount of the vital civic infrastructure was lost or stretched well beyond capacity.
+One of the priorities in the huge rebuild of Christchurch was one of the most ambitious developments anywhere in the world, in the context of a region with extreme seismic conditions.
 The Justice and Emergency Services Precinct was the first major development the Government undertook in the aftermath of earthquakes.
 It’s the first multi-agency government co-location in New Zealand’s history and a major challenge, not only on the technical front—this was a development with a huge number of stakeholders, and a very expectant public.

-Christchurch Justice and Emergency Services Precinct
+Justice & Emergency Services Precinct

 Staring down a massive seismic challenge